-Assistant Professor Doug Young [Chemistry].
+Associate Professor of Chemistry Doug Young.
 Professor Young is a bioorganic chemist that focuses on developing new chemical tools toward the diagnosis and treatment of diseases.
 Specifically, he and his students synthesize new amino acids and use biological systems to genetically incorporate them into proteins.
 This give the proteins novel functions that are not normally present in biological systems, and ultimately affords the preparation of new cancer therapeutics.
 Young not only teaches General Chemistry and Biochemistry but is also a Body Pump instructor for Campus Recreation.
 He has received the Alumni Fellowship Award, as well as a Camille and Henry Dreyfus Teacher-Scholar Award.

-The Devil's Advocate will be played by Associate Professor Pieter Peers [Computer Science].
+The Devil's Advocate will be played by Associate Professor of Computer Science, Pieter Peers.
 Professor Peers specializes in computer graphics, and his research aims to digitize the appearance of the world around us, so that it can be revisualized on any computer from any virtual viewpoint and under any lighting condition.
 Peers has been the recipient of the Google Faculty Research Award, the Alumni Fellowship Award, and the Plumeri Award for Faculty Excellence.

 The Judge will be played by Virginia Torczon, Dean of Graduate Studies and Research, Arts & Sciences.

 Described as a "delicate balance of comedy and lecture", the annual Raft Debate features four W&M faculty members from diverse disciplines, stranded on a desolate island with only a one-person life raft for escape to civilization.
 Which faculty member should survive for the sake of humanity?
 Based on the volume of applause, the audience chooses the sole survivor as the professors cajole, plead, pontificate, and resort shamelessly to props and costumes.